mt2017-tartu-shared-task/nmt-system-C/README.md

 ## Final words
 - __1st_sentence: your_results_on_the_test_set_and_interpretation_(feel_later)__
 - General difficulties were finding GPUs for training.
-Finally, Google Cloud GPU was used.
+Finally, Google Cloud GPU (one Tesla K80) was used.
 - It is necessary to be up-to-date with modern frameworks, some of them may propose what you need (for example, Nematus propose ensemble decoding while OpenNMT-py not).